< Back to Shopping

 1. Size

 The size of the wine cooler should match your business demands and space constraints.
 You can opt for vertically designed storage units if you have limited space.
-The size and capacity of a unit are communicated through how many bottles it can hold.
+The size and capacity of a unit are communicated through the number of bottles it can hold.
 An average wine bottle is 750 milliliters (0.198 gal) and 3-3.2 inches (7.62-8.128 cm) in diameter and 12 inches (30.48 cm) in height.
-A wine cooler can hold 20 to 400 bottles or more if custom.
+A wine cooler can hold 20 to 400 bottles or more, depending on the custom configuration.

 2. Capacity